 Each video panel can be configured with advanced options.
-A video panel can be in the Multi View (see "Multi View" on page 32) or Main Console.
+A video panel can be in the Camera View (see "Camera View Layout" on page 35) or the Main Console.

 To customize camera view settings:

 - 1. Right-click on the image in the video panel and select Settings. - 2.
 The Camera View Settings dialog box opens with several settings for: - appearance (such as title, video information overlay) - views that can be displayed when an activity occurs - digital tracking (zooming in on an activity) - global settings (that is, applying changes to all video panels)